pypeit/PypeIt/doc/coadd2d.rst

     spec2d end

-The opening block sets parameters for the reduction steps
+The opening block sets parameters for the reduction steps.
+See :ref:`pypeit_par:Coadd2DPar Keywords` for a list of the options specific to coadd2d including :doc:`manual`.

 The data block provides a list of :doc:`out_spec2D` files.

 run
 ---